-Following the postponement of the 2020 General Conference to 2024 and the Global Methodist Church’s launch on May 1, 2022, many within the North Texas Conference have questions about what these updates mean for their congregations, the conference and The United Methodist church at large.
+During a season of intense discussion and discernment, many within the North Texas Conference have questions about the disaffiliation process and what it means for their congregations, the conference and The United Methodist church at large.

 Below are resources and answers to frequently asked questions regarding disaffiliating churches.
 While the North Texas Conference remains committed to participation in The United Methodist Church and finds immense value in our connection, we also want to share clear, accurate and up-to-date information for those who have questions.